5 reasons why

 For more on the importance of consistency, read How to train a Labrador Retriever Tip #10.

 Using the correct command at the correct time is extremely important.
 Each command has a specific action associated to it.
 The dog only knows each command requires a specific action from him/her.
 Commands must be consistent with the action or behavior you want the dog to perform.
-If you say HERE but are expecting the dog to come into a HEAL position, that is confusing to the dog.
+If you say HERE but are expecting the dog to come into a HEEL position, that is confusing to the dog.

 In addition, we often see clients saying commands multiple times without requiring an action from the dog.
 Retrievers are smart.
 They will quickly learn that you are willing to say SIT 10 times before enforcing the SIT.
 And they will be happy to let you do that.
 If you expect your dog to react the first time you say a command, you will find your retriever much more responsive.